Greece outlines plan to ease bailout burden

 The lowest income tax threshold should be raised, the document said, and the minimum wage - cut by 22 percent in February - revised in line with agreements between employers and workers.

-The programme also calls for the accelerated payment of 6 billion euros of government debt to suppliers.
+The program also calls for the accelerated payment of 6 billion euros of government debt to suppliers.

 The coalition brings together the conservative New Democracy, Socialist PASOK and Democratic Left in an alliance that will face constant pressure from an opposition led by the radical leftist Syriza bloc.